richardm213/richardm213/README.md

 # Hi I'm Richard
-I'm currently a 4th year computer science at UC Irvine.
+I'm a recent UCI graduate with a Bachelor's in Computer Science.
 See my pinned repositories to view my best work!
-Also, visit my personal website: http://richardmeng.com